 Print books and CD audiobooks will continue to be loaned for the extended 4-week period.
 Overdue fees will start accruing to accounts for late returns, but now we’re also able to process in-person and online payments for fees and rentals.
 When paying in cash, exact change is appreciated.

 We’re happy to announce we are able to provide copying and faxing services at most locations; please call to verify first.
 At Martin and Collinsville Libraries, we are also re-introducing Hotspot rentals, just in time for distance learning this fall.
 You can get a hotspot to take home and access the internet for 4 weeks, for just $20!
 Here’s a link to see if your address has cellular coverage for the hotspot.

-*Kreutz Creek Library and Salem Square Library are not available due to space
+*Kreutz Creek Library is not available due to space